 All financial instruments are subject to other price risk and a potential loss of capital.
 The maximum risk is determined by the market value of the financial instruments.
-There are established investment criteria for the Fund related to diversification of investments and investment mandates for external managers to avoid undue market risk.
+There is established investment criteria for the Fund related to diversification of investments and investment mandates for external managers to avoid undue market risk.
+BCI management monitors active price risk on a monthly basis.
+Tracking error and beta statistics for all equity funds are compiled to review that the level of risk is consistent with the Fund's objective.